seantauber/seantauber/README.md

 - [MLOps-Basics](https://github.com/graviraja/MLOps-Basics) - None.
 - [vectara-ingest](https://github.com/vectara/vectara-ingest) - An open source framework to crawl data sources and ingest into Vectara.
-- [py-vectara-agentic](https://github.com/vectara/py-vectara-agentic) - A python library for creating AI assistants with Vectara, using Agentic RAG.

 ## Other